np-overflow/k8s-cms/README.md

 > `cms-base` contains python runtime, copy of cms source code and `cms.conf`
 >  and is used a a base to build the other services

+### Security
-Secrets are injected into the containers as environment variables.
+Secrets are injected into the containers as environment variables via `.env` file.

 ## Limitations
 What does not work: